albruevich/Text-Quest-Editor/README.md

 ---

-## Game Mode
+## Game mode

-To launch and debug the quest, click the button:
+To launch and debug the quest, press the button:

 <img src="docs/btn_play.webp" width="36">

 In game mode, you can:
-- complete the quest from beginning to end,
+- play through the quest from start to finish,
 - temporarily set parameters for testing,
 - rewind the playthrough back.

 ---

-## Misc
+## Miscellaneous

 You can enable or disable hints — the text at the top of the screen that reminds you of the current mode.

 If hints are enabled:
 - when hovering over locations and transitions, tooltips with information are displayed.

-You can also enable or disable the grid display:
+You can also enable or disable grid display:

 <img src="docs/grid_n_hints.webp" width="60">

-You can open a short mouse control reference using the button:
+A short reference for mouse controls can be opened with this button:

 <img src="docs/btn_info.webp" width="32">